 Happy employees ensure happy customers.
 And happy customers ensure happy shareholders—in that order. – Simon Sinek

-The days are long gone when employees expected very little from their employers except for their wages at the end of the month.
+The days are long gone when employees expected very little from their employers except their wages at the end of the month.

 These days, increasing numbers of skilled professionals expect a lot more from the companies that they work for.

-With many of the biggest names in the industry offering impressive perks and benefits for their workers, the pressure is on for companies of all sizes to up their game and to offer something more to their staff than simply the satisfaction of a job well done.
+With many of the biggest names in industry offering impressive perks and benefits for their workers, the pressure is on for companies of all sizes to up their game and to offer something more to their staff than simply the satisfaction of a job well done.

 Recruitment and retention is always a problem in a competitive marketplace, and when companies are keen to attract the right kind of talent to their firm they need to think of what they can offer on top of an impressive salary package.